 Best Mini Crib and Shelf Combo

-This mini crib comes with a three-shelf and changing table attachment.
-This not only maximizes your space, but it also makes late night diaper changes easier.
+This mini crib includes a three-shelf attachment with changing table.
+This not only maximizes your space but also makes late-night diaper changes easier.

-The bed can also convert to a daybed and a twin bed.
-If used as a twin-sized bed, the changing table is removable and can be used as a nightstand.
+You can convert the crib to a daybed or twin bed.
+If used as a twin-sized bed, you can remove the changing table and use the attached shelf as a nightstand.

 It has three different mattress positions and comes in five different colors.
 This allows you to adapt it to whatever room you need it in.

 - All the tools for assembly come with the crib.